Using GCP, FastAPI, Docker, and Huggingface to Deploy SOTA Language Models

 docker-compose up -d

-- Tag your Docker image:
+Tag the Docker image:

 docker tag nlp_api gcr.io/fast_hug/nlp_api:latest

-- Push to Google Container Registry:
+Push to Google Container Registry:

 docker push gcr.io/fast_hug/nlp_api:latest